kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 status: # collapsed for brevity
 {{< /highlight >}}

-Note: We use a range of 0.0.0.0/1 in order to have a high chance of matching the client's IP without knowing it specifically.
-A different and/or narrower range may be used if we know more about the client's IP.
+Note: The range of 0.0.0.0/1 provides a high chance of matching the client's IP without knowing the specific IP.
+If you know more about the client's IP, you can specify a different, narrower range.

 This results in a proxy that looks like: